Software and Hardware

 material from the

-You are expected to attend class and actively participate in discussions every day
+You are encouraged to attend class and participate in discussions every day.

 It is the policy of Hendrix College to accommodate students with disabilities, pursuant

 to federal and state law.
 Students should contact Julie Brown in the Office of Academic